cwearl/fulmar/README.md

  1. Place a copy of the Fulmar source tree where you want it to live on your system.

     If you're the only one using Fulmar on this computer, you can probably just stuff it somewhere in your home directory.
-(Mine is in ~/heap/projects/fulmar)
+(For example, ~/projects/fulmar or ~/src/fulmar)
     If you want a system-wide install, this has to be a location that can be read by everyone who should be able to use Fulmar.
 (For example, on Linux it might be a good idea to create /usr/local/share/fulmar or /opt/fulmar and put the Fulmar source tree there.)

  2. Create a symbolic link from the Racket collections directory to the Fulmar source tree.

     If you're doing a single-user setup, you can just make a link in ~/.racket/x.y.z/collects where x.y.z is the version number of your Racket installation.

-This link was helpful for figuring out where my symbolic link to Fulmar needed to go in order for the #lang fulmar directive to work: http://docs.racket-lang.org/guide/language-collection.html
+The following link contains more information about how and where to set up the symbolic link to get Fulmar working: http://docs.racket-lang.org/guide/language-collection.html

 Use